CianHub/issue-tracker/README.md

 The initial conceptual database schema for the app can be found in the file Great Idea - Issue Tracker_ Preliminary Planning.pdf included in this repository.

-A PostgreSQL database was chosen as it integrated well with Django and granted a lot of flexbility.
+A PostgreSQL database was chosen as it integrated well with Django and granted a lot of flexibility.
 When drawing up the schema, the aim was to keep the data as modular as possible.
 The other major consideration was how each table relates to each other.

 For example, the user table connects to the ticket table via the author field, the ticket table connects to the ticket type table via the ticket field, the comment table connects to the ticket table via the ticket field, the ticket time table connects to the ticket field via the ticket field.